SnowFyre-o7/ChatterPlusReloaded/README.md

 Reloaded and continued version of the official plugin chatter plus.
 A plugin for chat managing with a lot of great features!

-# Version: 1.0
+# Version: 1.2
+Check out spigot page for full update information
-Features: Chat lock, cooldown, bad words filter, /sudo and /sudoall commands, chat formatting (beta), antylink, mention (beta), Broadcast Command (customizable looks), Staff Chat Command (customizable looks)
+Features: Chat lock, cooldown, bad words filter, /sudo and /sudoall commands, chat formatting, antylink, mention, Broadcast Command (customizable looks), Staff Chat Command (customizable looks)

 # Uploading to the server